 This first Hiroshima University female researcher support plan was named "CAPWR (Career Advancement Project for Women Researchers)" by Prof. Tajima.
-Unfortunately, this plan was not adopted in the first year, but as a result of the plan, the foundations of gender equality at Hiroshima University were put in place.
+Unfortunately, this plan was not adopted in its first year, but as a result of the plan, the foundations of gender equality at Hiroshima University were put in place.
 In October 2006, the "Declaration of Gender Equality" was made and the "Gender Equality Promotion Committee" was established in February 2007.

-The "Neko-no-Te Project" WGwas formally established as the "CAPWR (Career Advancement Project for Women Researchers)" in February 2007, and the project logo (upper left) was created by the young New York-based artist, Ms. Mika Tajima.
+The "Neko-no-Te Project" WG was formally established as the "CAPWR (Career Advancement Project for Women Researchers)" in February 2007, and the project logo (upper left) was created by the young New York-based artist, Ms. Mika Tajima.
 By May 2007, activities started to bear fruit and "the Project to Support Women Researchers for Leadership Development in Hiroshima University" was adopted as a "Female Researcher Support Model" (Special Coordination Funds for the Promotion of Science and Technology).
-The essential parts of this are to establish a 1 home/work balance support environment program and 2 awareness reform program, and then develop a 3 Hiroshima University-specific human resource leadership program in order to foster female researchers.
+The essential parts of this support model were to establish a 1 home/work balance support environment program, and an 2 awareness reform program, and then develop a 3 Hiroshima University-specific human resource leadership program in order to foster female researchers.

 The Gender Equality Promotion Office was established in April 2008.
-Due to the "Project to Accelerate Reform of Female Researcher Development System" ("Human Resource Development Program for Science and Technology", 2010), "Career Advancement of Female Researchers through Reform of Hiroshima University System (2010 - 2014)" was adopted as a "Program to Support Research Activities of Female Researchers (2013 - 2015)", so gender equality activities have been strengthened at Hiroshima University.
+Due to the "Project to Accelerate Reform of Female Researcher Development System" ("Human Resource Development Program for Science and Technology", 2010), the "Career Advancement of Female Researchers through Reform of Hiroshima University System (2010 - 2014)" was adopted as a "Program to Support Research Activities of Female Researchers (2013 - 2015)", which has resulted in the strengthening of gender equality activities at Hiroshima University.

-Hiroshima University's new project proposal (2017-2022)" was adopted and is currently ongoing as an "Initiative for the Implementation of a Diversity Research Environment (Collaborative Type)" (Human Resource Development Program for Science and Technology).
+Hiroshima University's new project proposal (2017-2022) was adopted and is currently ongoing as an "Initiative for the Implementation of a Diversity Research Environment (Collaborative Type)" (Human Resource Development Program for Science and Technology).
 The English name of this program is "CAPWR (Career Advancement Project for Women Researchers)" and the CAPWR logo is used above.

-The proportion of female teachers in Hiroshima University was 9% in 2006, but this figure increased to 16.7% by 2018.
-Hiroshima University's gender equality promotion activities, which started from the "Neko-no-Te Project", aimed to realize a research and educational environment that allows female and male researchers to develop and make use of their individualities, and this project continues to evolve.
+Hiroshima University's gender equality promotion activities project, which started from the "Neko-no-Te Project", was initially undertaken with the ultimate aim of realizing a research and educational environment that allows female and male researchers to develop and make use of their individualities.
+This project continues to develop and evolve today, and will keep doing so, well into the future.